The Cape Town Treaty and International Registry of Mobile Assetss

 Parties that seek to register as a Transacting User Entity (TUE) with the IR can elect to use our International Registry Administrator Service.
 We will establish the entity as a user on the International Registry through the acquisition of a user license and act as the entity’s Administrator.
 This service allows our office to grant or deny registrations and authorizations approved by the entity for an unlimited number of transactions for as long as the user license is current and valid.

-This service is invaluable to parties that may not be at a location that allows them to log on to the International Registry website when closings occur in order for international interests to be registered on a priority basis.
+As a protocol matter, this service is invaluable to parties that may not be able to log on to the International Registry website when closings occur in order for international interests to be registered on a priority basis.